Fujifilm X-E3 vs Panasonic GX80

 |Panasonic GX9« »||Y||stereo||mono||-||-||micro||2.0||Y||-||Y||Panasonic GX9|

 |Panasonic G80« »||Y||stereo||mono||Y||-||micro||2.0||Y||-||-||Panasonic G80|

 It is notable that the X-E3 has a microphone port, which is missing on the GX80.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the X-E3 and the GX80 are recent models that feature in their makers' current product line-up.
+Both the X-E3 and the GX80 are recent models that are part of the current product line-up.
 The GX80 replaced the earlier Panasonic GX7, while the X-E3 followed on from the Fujifilm X-E2S.
-Further information on the two cameras, as well as related accessories, can be found on the Fujifilm and Panasonic websites.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X-E3 and the Panasonic GX80?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.